 CHADD - Improving the lives of people affected by ADHD

 This article explores the emotional intersection of shame and Attention-Deficit/Hyperactivity Disorder (ADHD).
 It discusses how chronic challenges with executive function and social expectations can lead to persistent feelings of inadequacy in adults.
+The content highlights the importance of recognizing these emotional barriers to improve mental health outcomes.
+By identifying patterns of shame, individuals can better utilize coping strategies and seek appropriate support.

 Related Plans & Challenges